Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 There's no need to write batch jobs to query data every night.
 Instead, each instance is able to manage time in its own workflow, setting virtual alarm clocks to do something.

+> [!NOTE]
-NOTE: The delivery of a delayed message is not guaranteed to occur at the specified point in time.
+> The delivery of a delayed message is not guaranteed to occur at the specified point in time.
 It may be delayed further if the system is very busy at that time.

 The use cases for saga timeouts are too numerous to count, so in this tutorial we will focus on implementing the [buyer's remorse pattern](https://en.wikipedia.org/wiki/Buyer%27s_remorse).
 In this pattern, customers that purchased something are able to cancel their order within a certain amount of time after it was placed.
 This is an important software pattern that pops up in non-retail domains as well.
 For example, Gmail uses the same pattern for their [Undo Send feature](https://support.google.com/mail/answer/2819488?co=GENIE.Platform%3DDesktop&hl=en).